-Headed by technology entrepreneur Adam Wexler, he and his team over the years have innovated numerous styles of fantasy sports offerings.
+Headed by technology entrepreneur Adam Wexler, he and his team over the years have innovated numerous styles of Daily fantasy sports offerings.
 Before arriving to PrizePicks, there were many iterations of what it would finally become.

 At first, they created Virtual Commissioner, a digital treasurer for season-long fantasy sports leagues.
 This digital treasurer concept was then expanded to handle side bets in fantasy sports leagues.
 This product, which became SidePrize, proceeded to win a number of awards from the Fantasy Sports Trade Association, including the 2016 ‘Rookie of the Year.’